 With two active little boys in an 800-square-foot junior one-bedroom co-op, Courtney and Jim’s main goal was to create more storage in their sons’ room.
 They only requested one closet but their Sweeten contractor found space for a second closet in their room without sacrificing floor space.
 To keep their toys, sports items, and musical instruments from spilling into the common living areas, a thoughtful organizational system was designed in the existing closet.

 Combining three small closets into two large custom units

 A layout change that resulted in opening the kitchen to the living room gave Marissa and Cody the opportunity to demolish the three narrow closets in the main living area and build two larger ones.
 By taking down the walls between the closets, the couple was able to increase their storage by making use of what was previously dead space between the walls.

 A hideaway custom closet renovation mimics the luxury of a walk-in

 Michael and Chenta decided to overhaul the existing closet in their bedroom.
 They had a large closet built with simple, oak doors and added a floating wall in front of it.
 The wall separated their closet from the rest of the bedroom, giving it the feeling of a walk-in closet while still allowing the space between the wall and the closet to be used as a walkway.

-IKEA closets with motion-sensor lights when opened
+An IKEA closet renovation with motion-sensor lights

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.